Zei33/acute-video/README.md

 <link rel="stylesheet" href="acute-video.css">
 ```

 Insert `<div class="acute-video"></div>` wherever you'd like the video to be located on the page.
+The `acute-video` class is not a requirement.

-To initiate the video element, call `acuteVideo(element, options);` somewhere on the page.
+To initiate the video element, call `acuteVideo(element, options)` somewhere on the page.

-To add a source to the video, call `acuteSource(element, source);` after the video element has been initiated.
+To add a source to the video, call `acuteSource(element, source)` after the video element has been initiated.
 This function can be called at any point to change the video source.

 ```
 // Wait until the page has finished loading.